 Students who earn a degree will be eligible to return to earn a second degree.
 To do so, students must meet all requirements for completing a second major as noted above.
-Additionally, the student must have a minimum of two years between the completion dates of the two majors.
 Because of prerequisites and course sequence, it would be normal to expect a minimum of two years for the completion of the additional requirements.
 Students who are concurrently working on two majors will then be encouraged to schedule graduation to coincide with the completion of both majors.